Purpose

 How to use

 The STOCKHISTORY function retrieves historical stock price information based on a given symbol and date range.
 The main purpose of STOCKHISTORY is to get the history of a financial instrument over time.
-Although the name suggests that STOCKHISTORY is meant to work only with stocks, STOCKHISTORY can also work with bonds, index funds, mutual funds, bonds, and currency pairs.
-STOCKHISTORY retrieves multiple results.
+Although the name suggests that STOCKHISTORY is meant to work only with stocks, STOCKHISTORY can also work with bonds, index funds, mutual funds, and currency exchange rates.
+Note that STOCKHISTORY retrieves multiple results.
 The result is an array of values that spill onto the worksheet into multiple cells.

 The STOCKHISTORY function accepts five primary arguments, and six additional property arguments to retrieve additional information.
 Stock and start_date are the only required arguments.
 Each argument is described in detail below.
 Additional properties are described in the table here.